While Juliet didn't leave behind nearly as much of herself in writing as one might hope, there are enough pieces to make fun and interesting reading!

 Graduation photo, Barnard College, 1983.

-Juliet was a real person with real problems even before the cancer.
-Having died and having people love and miss her doesn't mean that she wasn't once a teenager with acne or a college student with an abusive boyfriend.
+Forget the cancer.
+Juliet was a real person with real problems.
+Dying and having people love and miss her doesn't mean that she wasn't once a real teenager with acne or a real college student with an abusive boyfriend.
 The following is a letter Juliet wrote to herself just after graduating college.
-It's painful to read... except that we've all been there, too.
+It's painful to read... except that we've all been there.
 Juliet survived feeling like this.
 It wasn't so bad that it couldn't change.

 Failure letter